 “Waveform is new to some customers, and at first they are concerned that the technique will break the tools.
 But once we demonstrate how it works it really opens their eyes to what can be achieved.”

 While Dave Clarke was working alone at the Product Proving Centre, he proved out around 30 customer products a month, which he expects to rise to around 70 with the recent appointment of a second senior applications engineer.
 “We’ve even helped customers win business because the information we’ve given them regarding cycle times and how they should manufacture the part means they can price the component more accurately when they’re quoting for a job.”

 The service also involves the practical testing of new cutting tools when they are released.
 “We can test them at the centre and provide full data so that customers don’t have to have downtime on their own machines carrying out this type of R & D work.

 The data is supplied to customers within 24 – 48 hours, in a test report detailing the cutting tools used, feeds and speeds, and recommendations.
 “If we’ve used Waveform, we’ll also include information about the improved material removal rates, and all other aspects of this high speed machining technique.”

-As well as the Product Proving Center and warehouse at High Wycombe, CIS also has distribution branches in Cambridgeshire and Portsmouth.
+As well as the Product Proving Centre and warehouse at High Wycombe, CIS also has distribution branches in Cambridgeshire and Portsmouth.

-Edgecam’s Strategic Partnership Manager, Wesley Tonks says: “This service provided by the CIS Product Proving Center gives customers the full knowledge of how they can optimally manufacture a specific component, which can have a significant, positive impact on their bottom line.
-And the fact that Edgecam is their sole CAD/CAM partner shows the software’s added value.
+EDGECAM’s Strategic Partnership Manager, Wesley Tonks says: “This service provided by the CIS Product Proving Centre gives customers the full knowledge of how they can optimally manufacture a specific component, which can have a significant, positive impact on their bottom line.
+And the fact that EDGECAM is their sole CAD/CAM partner shows the software’s added value.
 Unbiased tool selection ensures that both technologies complement each other.
-The Center finds the right tool for the right application, and Edgecam always makes sure it is used to its full capacity with the best possible toolpaths.”
+The Centre finds the right tool for the right application, and EDGECAM always makes sure it is used to its full capacity with the best possible toolpaths.”